 The Judicial Nomination Process

 Without naming any names or expressing any ideological preferences – this is a political explainer blog post, not a hot take! – I’ll use the following scenario.
-Let’s say it’s the year 2018, a vacancy has just opened on the Supreme Court, and you’re a senator who caucuses with minority party, which holds 49 seats compared to the majority’s 51 seats.
+Let’s say it’s the year 2018, a vacancy has just opened on the Supreme Court, and you’re a senator who caucuses with the minority party, which holds 49 seats compared to the majority’s 51 seats.
 For the purposes of this hypothetical, let’s also say that the party in the Senate majority is the same one to which the president belongs.
 (For the questions regarding confirmation processes, the party makeup of the House of Representatives is completely irrelevant.)
 As a member of the opposition, you are probably dreading the kind of candidate this hypothetical president is about to nominate, and since Supreme Court justices are appointed for life, you may be wondering what your party can do to prevent that nominee from getting through.

 The first place to look for guidance is, of course, the US Constitution.
 In this case, Article II establishes that the president “shall nominate, and by and with the Advice and Consent of the Senate, shall appoint… Judges of the supreme Court.”
 Since that’s rather light on details, we’ve settled into what has become a fairly straightforward three-step process.
 The specific rules for each step have changed over the years, but the basic structure remains as follows: